suchipi/suchipi-traverse/README.md

 ## Features

-- Only searches through an object's own enumerable properties
+- Only searches through an object's own properties
 - Can handle mutation/deletion during traversal
 - Provides your visitor callback a path to the current value (in addition to the value itself)
+- Avoids traversing over already-traversed values, to avoid cycles

 ## Usage